kevinlig/potato-draw/protocol/Potato_Protocol_2.1.md

 When a client responds to an election request, it should use a message `type` of either `indirect_election_response` or `direct_election_response`, depending on the initial request type.

 Its `body` should contain a `vote` key with `YES`, `NO`, or `ABSTAIN` as string values, as well as the original `parent` and `next` key-values.

+### Election Outcomes

+If a client wins a direct election with a YES vote, it may broadcast its latest frame to all the clients in the mesh.

+When a frame broadcast occurs, **all active elections must terminate without resolution**.
+All clients, regardless of how they voted, must accept the broadcast frame and update their current frame identifier to the new frame.

 ### Example